pagkly/Zed/Investopedia/Investing/Correlation Coefficient.md

 ## Correlation Coefficient Equation

 To calculate the Pearson product-moment correlation, one must first determine the covariance of the two variables in question.
-Next, one must calculate each variable's standard deviation.
+Next, one must calculate each variable's [[Standard Deviation]].
 The correlation coefficient is determined by dividing the covariance by the product of the two variables' standard deviations.

 ρxy\=Cov(x,y)σxσywhere:ρxy\=Pearson product-moment correlation coefficientCov(x,y)\=covariance of variables x and yσx\=standard deviation of xσy\=standard deviation of y